LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: The etap Device

-\inlinesec{TCP reassembly} Another common function used by stateful middleboxes is TCP reassembly, which organizes the TCP payloads of possibly out-of-order packets into a long stream for subsequent processing.
-To facilitate stream-oriented middleboxes such as IDS, we also port a reassembly library \texttt{libntoh}~\cite{libntoh} on top of \texttt{etap}.
-It exposes a set of APIs to create stream buffer for new flow, add new TCP segments, flush the stream buffer with callback, etc. This is used in one of our case-study middlebox.
+\inlsec{TCP reassembly} This common function organizes the payloads of possibly out-of-order packets into streams for subsequent processing.
+To facilitate middleboxes demanding such functionality, we port a lightweight reassembly library \texttt{libntoh}~\cite{libntoh} on top of \texttt{etap}.
+It exposes a set of APIs to create stream buffers for new flows, add new TCP segments, and flush the buffers with callback functions.
+It is used in one of our middlebox case-studies.

-\inlinesec{Towards more networking stacks} Many other frameworks could be ported to use \texttt{etap}.
-For example, a lightweight full TCP/IP stack \texttt{lwIP}~\cite{lwip} could be ported to serve proxy-like middleboxes, and a state-of-the-art flow monitoring stack \texttt{mOS}~\cite{jamshed17mos} could be ported to develop stateful middleboxes.
-Porting them requires mostly engineering effort, and we leave it as future work to enrich \texttt{etap}'s code base.
-Note that the middleboxes built with these stacks are usually stateful, and so despite the high performance of \texttt{etap}, running themselves inside enclave efficiently requires delicate state management.
-This topic will be covered in next section.
+\inlsec{Advanced networking stack} We also manage to port an advanced networking stack called mOS, which allows for programming stateful flow monitoring middleboxes~\cite{jamshed17mos}, into the enclave on top of \texttt{etap}.
+As a result, a middlebox built with mOS can automatically enjoy all security and performance benefits of \texttt{etap}, without the need for the middlebox developer to even have any knowledge of SGX.
+The porting is a non-trivial task as mOS has complicated TCP context and event handling, as well as more sophisticated payload reassembly logic than \texttt{libntoh}.
+Our current porting retains the core processing logic of mOS and only removes the threading features.

+Note that the two stateful frameworks above track flow states themselves, so running them inside the enclave efficiently requires delicate state management, as described in the next section.